jtvberg/StreamDock/README.md

 ## Releases / Known Issues
    The current release works on Mac (signed and notarized).
 There are previous versions for Windows (self-signed) and Linux.

-   The auto-update should prompt you as new releases come out and then post download prompt you to install/restart.
-Sometimes it won't do the restart.
+   The auto-update should prompt you as new releases come out and then, post download, prompt you to install/restart.
+Sometimes, it won't do the restart.
 If you wait a minute and exit the app completely, it should automatically restart the new version.

    At the moment, any service using Google auth may not allow you to login.
 This only matters if you have to sign-in to use (so, YouTube works (but it is anonymous), YouTubeTV will not.)
 The user agent spoofing is tempremental.\
    Some possible workarounds:
    - If you have YouTubeTV you can try to sign into YouTube and that should sign you in to YouTubeTV (YMMV)
-   - Conversely, if you have ABC (through YouTubeTV), signing into that seems to sign you into YouTube and YouTubeTV as well as ABC looks to be using an older login paradigm
+   - Conversely, if you have ABC (through YouTubeTV), signing into that seems to also sign you into YouTube and YouTubeTV as ABC looks to be using an older login paradigm
    - Prior to being signed in, you can update the user agent to just 'Chrome' (under Preferences > Advanced Settings) then login.
-You then must put it back to the default agent or some other valid one to get the service to actually work.\
+You then must put it back to the default agent or some other valid one to get the service to actually work.

    Peacock is set to off by default as the login is not working at all...